apache/incubator-streampark-website/community/contribution_guide/become_committer.md

-Committer candidates should have a decent amount of continuous engagements and contributions (fixing bugs, adding new features, writing documentation, maintaining issues boards, code review, or answering community questions) to StreamPark either by contributing to the codebase of the main website or StreamPark's GitHub repositories.
+Committer candidates should have a decent amount of continuous engagements and contributions (fixing bugs, adding new features, writing documentation, maintaining issues boards, code review, or answering community questions) to Apache StreamPark either by contributing to the codebase of the main website or Apache StreamPark's GitHub repositories.

 - +3 months with light activity and engagement.
 - +2 months of medium activity and engagement.